kadamiec/vscode-salesforce-query-editor/README.md

 - [x] Quickly update or add a new Query to apex using `Add to Apex` and `Update Apex` buttons.
 - [x] Run multiple queries in different tabs.

-I'm also selling the source code.
-If you are interested, send an email to allanoricilcos@outlook.com
+<b>I'm also selling the source code.
+If you are interested, send an email to allanoricilcos@outlook.com</b>

 ## Requirements